pixielabs/handbook/04-ai/01-using-ai.md

 # Using AI

+Writing code has never been the primary job of a developer—it's solving problems.
+AI doesn't change this; it just adds another layer of abstraction.
+Using Claude Code sits in the same evolution as moving from assembly language to higher-level languages: we're delegating the mechanical details to focus on what matters.

 ## Our philosophy

 As an engineer at Pixie Labs, you're expected to use AI as part of your daily workflows.
 Here's what that means in practice:

 - **Embrace automation to move faster.** AI is fast, handles syntax flawlessly, and works without fatigue.
 However, it lacks deep context about Pixie Labs and is occasionally confidently wrong; always give clear direction.
 - **Full ownership required.** We use AI to accelerate, not circumvent.
 Never merge code you haven't understood and reviewed thoroughly.
 You must be able to explain every line - "AI generated it" isn't an acceptable excuse.
+This is especially critical for junior developers: you're accountable for understanding the patterns and decisions in the code, not just that it works.
 - **Build better systems.** AI doesn't retain context between sessions.
 If you keep repeating yourself, don't just fix the code in silence; update the project's CLAUDE.md file or create a shared Skill.
 More importantly, build systems that improve AI effectiveness through back pressure (see below).
 The better your feedback mechanisms, the more you can delegate.

 ## When to use AI

-Delegate repetitive tasks to AI.
-Free yourself from boilerplate and syntax details to concentrate on architecture and business logic.

 **Drafting.** Skip the grunt work and start refining.
 Let AI create component scaffolds, initial tests, and basic CRUD operations whilst you focus on the interesting problems.